corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-ledger.md

 ## Summary

-* A distributed ledger is a database of facts that's replicated, shared, and synchronized across multiple participants.
+* A distributed ledger is a database of facts that's replicated, shared, and synchronized across multiple participants on a network.
 * Participants are referred to as nodes and their copy of the ledger is held in their vault.
 * Each node has a different view of the ledger, depending on the facts it shares.
 * Nodes who share a fact must reach consensus before it’s committed to the ledger.